-A return to work form should be completed and returned to payroll, to put the returning employee back onto payroll on return from maternity leave if there are any changes or this is before the 52nd week.
+A notification of return to work form should be completed for Payroll, to put the returning employee back onto payroll on return from maternity leave, if there are any changes or this is before the 52nd week.
 If no form is received the employee will be re-instated on the same terms at the end of the 52 weeks maternity leave.

-3.5.10 Working arrangements
+5.6.10 Working arrangements